-Democracy 21 is a non-profit organization in the United States that aims to combat the influence of private money in politics by enacting campaign finance reform.
+Democracy 21 is a lobbying and advocacy group that aims to combat the influence of private money in politics.
 It was founded in 1997 by longtime activist Fred Wertheimer.

 Media Bias/Fact Check has rated Democracy 21 as strongly left of center.

 D21 founder and president Fred Wertheimer has been described by National Public Radio (NPR) as “one of the progressive movement’s leading strategists on ethics and campaign finance laws since the 1980s.”
 Wertheimer has been involved in the development and drafting of several bills that focus on campaign finance.
 He was reportedly involved in the drafting and lobbying for the For the People Act, proposed Democratic-backed legislation that would mandate left-of-center policies on ballot harvesting, voter access, election security, and campaign finance nationwide.